8ctopus/nano-timer/README.md

 ## only log measurements slower than

 It's sometimes useful to only log measurements slower than a given threshold.
+In this example, the request will automatically be logged to the error log when the destructor is called if the total time spent is more than 100 milliseconds.

 ```php
 $timer = new NanoTimer();